 Kate Burnett has 20 years’ experience in senior leadership positions in the health service, where she enhances the performance of individuals and systems through the art of being human.
 She is well-known for her work on integrated care systems and empowering learner-centred learning.
 As well as working as an international Organisational and Relationship Systems Coach, Kate works for Health Education England where she leads a large school of Physician Associates.

-Leading with Humanity – Advance HE’s Leadership Summit 2020 is on 2 April.
+Leading with Humanity – Advance HE’s virtual Leadership Summit 2020 is on 10 June.
 Find out more and book your place now.